The 7 Best Shed Alarm Systems for Under $100

 These are only effective when someone is home and may annoy your neighbors if for some reason they keep going off.

-How to Know which Monitoring Method is Best for your Shed/House
+How to Know which Monitoring Method is Best for your Shed, House or Garage

 As we stated above you have a range of options when choosing your shed alarm regarding how it is monitored.
 If you go with a professionally installed and monitored system, your shed and in most cases your entire house will be covered by a range of sensors and cameras.